REPOST FROM 6/1/2021

 3. A great opportunity– It seems to be a great opportunity that could bring in more revenue and clients for your business.

-4. Calculated risk– It’s something that may be risky but it’s a calculated risk meaning it’s a carefully considered decision that exposes a person to a degree of personal and financial risk that is counterbalanced by a reasonable possibility of benefit.
+4. Calculated risk– It’s something that may be risky, but it’s a calculated risk.
+This means it’s a carefully considered decision that exposes a person to a degree of personal and financial risk that is counterbalanced by a reasonable possibility of benefit.

 So a good idea is logical, makes sense, appears to be a great opportunity, and may have some calculated risk.